federico-trotta/federico-trotta.github.io/docs/articles.md

 ***

 ## My best Medium articles
-With tens of published articles, I started my Technical Writing career on Medium, particularly with the established [Towards Data Science](https://towardsdatascience.com/) website.\
+With tens of published articles, I started my Technical Writing career on Medium, particularly with the established publication [Towards Data Science](https://towardsdatascience.com/).\
 \
 I have published articles about a variety of topics, including Python programming, statistical concepts for Data Scientists, Machine Learning, technology, and programming in general.\
 \
-Here's a list of my best articles:
+Here's the list of my best articles:

 ### Tutorials
 - [How to Convert a CSV file into an XLSX one with Python and Pandas](https://towardsdatascience.com/how-to-convert-a-csv-file-into-an-xlsx-one-with-python-and-pandas-27aabc279d69?source=your_stories_page-------------------------------------)